Commentary by Jack Kelley

 After the sixty-two ‘sevens,’ the Anointed One will be cut off and will have nothing.
 The people of the ruler who will come will destroy the city and the sanctuary.
 The end will come like a flood: War will continue until the end, and desolations have been decreed (Daniel 9:26).

 The Hebrew word for Anointed One is Messiah.
-Four days after He presented Himself to them, they executed Him, which is what the Hebrew word translated “cut off” means.
+Four days after He presented Himself to them as their King, they executed Him, which is what the Hebrew word translated “cut off” means.
 Nothing the angel Gabriel had promised to Mary (Luke 1:32-33) had come to pass.
 Three days after that He rose again, fulfilling a sign He had promised to the religious leaders to prove His authenticity, the sign of the prophet Jonah (Matt.
 12:39-40).
 He gave them 40 days to recognize what was the most dramatic fulfillment of a prophetic sign in the history of mankind and accept Him as their Messiah, and when they didn’t He ascended into Heaven, fulfilling another prophecy in the process.

 Then I will go back to my place until they admit their guilt.
 And they will seek my face; in their misery they will earnestly seek me” (Hosea 5:15)

-About 38 years after that the Roman armies destroyed the city and the sanctuary, and for all practical purposes the nation of Israel ceased to exist.
+About 38 years after that the Roman armies destroyed the city and the sanctuary, and for all practical purposes, the nation of Israel ceased to exist.
 But a few years before that happened, the Jewish leadership of the Christian movement called the Church had become divided over the issue of whether Gentiles who were coming into Christianity had to put themselves under the Law first.
 In other words, did a Gentile have to become a Jew before becoming a Christian?
 The unspoken question that lurked behind it was even more troublesome to them, and that was, “If not, what’s to become of Israel?”
 They had been taught that the only way to God was through Israel.
 Was this being changed?

 The Council At Jerusalem

-They all came together in Jerusalem, where James, the Lord’s half brother and head of the Church in Jerusalem set them straight.
+They all came together in Jerusalem, where James, the Lord’s half brother, and head of the Church in Jerusalem set them straight.
 Israel is being temporarily set aside, he told them, while the Lord takes out of the Gentiles a people for Himself.
-After that He will restore Israel to allow the remnant of mankind one more chance to seek Him (Acts 15:13-18).
+After that, He will restore Israel to allow the remnant of mankind one more chance to seek Him (Acts 15:13-18).
 Therefore, Gentiles would not be required to convert to Judaism in the process of becoming Christians.

 The Greek word translated “take” in Acts 15:14 means to carry away for one’s own purpose and the one translated “out of” means to remove from a specified time and place.
 Before restoring Israel to fellowship with Him, the Lord will take a people for Himself out of the time and place of the Gentiles.
 James was describing the rapture of the Church and saying it will precede Daniel’s 70th Week.

 Paul, who was at the meeting, confirmed this by saying Israel has been blinded in part until the full number of Gentiles has come in.
 After that Israel will be saved (Romans 11:25).
 This is another testimony that the rapture of the church will precede Israel’s restoration and redemption.
-From these two prophecies we understand that Israel’s rejection of the Messiah did not end the Old Covenant.
-It merely interrupted its 490 year post exilic duration 7 years short of its allotted time.
+From these two prophecies, we understand that Israel’s rejection of the Messiah did not end the Old Covenant.
+It merely interrupted its 490-year post-exilic duration 7 years short of its allotted time.
 After the Church is gone this seven years has to be completed.

 “He will confirm a covenant with many for one ‘seven.’
 In the middle of the ‘seven’ he will put an end to sacrifice and offering.
 And on a wing of the temple he will set up an abomination that causes desolation, until the end that is decreed is poured out on him” (Daniel 9:27).